junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 Drinking is not so much a problem of individuals as of a whole community.
 A community that recognizes this can do much to encourage those who are willing to make changes.
 If you are concerned about the misuse of alcohol in your community, help organize a meeting to discuss these problems and decide what actions to take.

-For more about harm from alcohol, and community action, see Helping Health Workers Learn, Chapters 5 and 27.
+For more about harm from alcohol, and community action, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapters 5 and 27.

 >Many problems can be resolved when people work together and give each other help an